jasp-stats/jaspAudit/inst/help/auditClassicalEstimation.md

 #### Display
 - Explanatory Text: When checked, enables explanatory text in the analysis to help interpret the procedure and the statistical results.
+  Confidence: The confidence level used.
+The confidence level is the complement of the audit risk: the risk that the user is willing to take to give an incorrect judgment about the population.
+For example, if you want to have an audit risk of 5%, this equals 95% confidence.

+#### Report
-#### Tables
+- Tables
   - Required sample size: Produces a table that shows, for a given uncertainty, the required sample size.

-#### Plots
+- Plots
   - Scatter plot: Produces a scatter plot comparing book values of the selection against their audit values.
 Observations that are in error are colored in red.

 ### Output
 ---